-Home-buying is a pandemic trend you can probably count on for a while.
-And it’s a buyer-eat-buyer world.
+Home-buying is a pandemic trend that’s outlasted sourdough baking and “Tiger King.”
+Read: it’s still a buyer-eat-buyer world.

 People are facing stiff competition when shopping for a home.
-Demand is high with a massive WFH movement freeing a lot of Americans to move away from the office.
-Plus, homes are in short supply.
-Earlier this year, housing inventory tanked by nearly 30% year-over-year to a record low.
+In 2020, demand went up with a massive WFH movement freeing a lot of Americans to move away from the office.
+And housing inventory hit record lows.
+In 2021, home sales hit their highest level in 15 years, bringing inventory down further.
+Oh, and prices rose by about 20% year-over-year.

 If you’re hoping to say “yes” to a new address, here are a few ways you can set yourself apart.